 What It Looks Like

 Just when you think you’ve got past the surgical pain part, you can get all sorts of other sensations cropping up.
-About two weeks after your surgery you may notice a swollen, painful tube or line running down from under your boob and down your chest.
+About two weeks after your breast surgery you may notice a swollen, painful tube or line running down from under your boob and down your chest.

 The good news is that they are temporary, and harmless.
 If you get a Mondor's Cord you can expect it to get better after several weeks... but they can last up to 3 months.